-Join Jen Kramer for an in-depth discussion in this video Using the exercise files, part of Up and Running with Foundation 5.
+Join Jen Kramer for an in-depth discussion in this video Using the exercise files, part of Learning Foundation 5.

 Exercise files for this course have been made available to all lynda.com subscribers.
 Simply download the exercise files to your computer and place them on the desktop for ease of access.
 The exercise files are organized by chapter number.
 Whenever an exercise file is available for a video.
 You'll see an overlay at the bottom of the screen that indicates the location and the name of the exercise file.
 In several videos, I'll provide you with starting HTML files and occasionally some starting CSS files as well.

 Copy the HTML files from the Exercise Files folder to your working directory.
 For me, this is the Foundation folder on my desktop.
 You'll be creating this Foundation folder in the first few videos as you download Foundation and start working with it.
 For the CSS files, copy these into the CSS folder inside of your working directory.
 Working with the exercise files can add great value to the training.
 However, if you don't choose to use these exercise files, you can still follow along with the videos, often using your own files.

 - Introducing grids